Viewing offline content

 Jeff Loucks

 Jeff Loucks is the executive director of Deloitte's Center for Technology, Media & Telecommunications, Deloitte Services LP.
-In his role, he conducts research and writes on topics that help companies capitalize on technological change.
-An award-winning thought leader in digital business model transformation, Jeff is especially interested in the strategies organizations use to adapt to accelerating change.
-Jeff’s academic background complements his technology expertise.
-Jeff has a Bachelor of Arts in political science from The Ohio State University, and a Master of Arts and PhD in political science from the University of Toronto.
+He conducts research and writes on topics that help companies capitalize on technological change.
+An award-winning thought leader in digital business model transformation, Loucks is especially interested in the strategies organizations use to adapt to accelerating change.

 • jloucks@deloitte.com